Following is the Hollywood Hill Student and Family Handbook.

 Physical education.
 All students in grades K-5 have physical education taught twice a week by a P.E. specialist.
 If your child has a medical problem, please inform us of necessary modifications.
 A note from home is necessary to excuse a child from participation.
 Students are also expected to dress in a manner that makes participation possible.

-Student Council/ASB.
-The ASB is an organization that works to foster positive leadership, student involvement in decision-making, and school pride.
-The council plans student activities and works with the entire student body and with teachers to bring about better relations in our school.
-The ASB consists of students in grades 1-5 and an elected leadership team.
+Student Leadership.
+The Leadership Class is organized to foster positive leadership, student involvement in decision-making, and school pride.
+The leadership students plan activities and works with the entire student body and with teachers to bring about better relations in our school.

 Instrumental music.
 NSD offers music for 4th and 5th graders.
 These classes are held before school at Timbercrest or Leota Middle School.
 Students ride the middle school buses to band/orchestra and are then transported back by bus to Hollywood Hill Elementary.
 There is no charge for this program, but students must provide their own instruments.
 Information regarding dates and times is sent home at the beginning of the school year or can be obtained by contacting Timbercrest or Leota Middle School.